sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 ## Detailed Description

-* **Function/Method tests**: The lowest level of tests.
-These verify the behaviour of a single (public) method.
-Method-level tests are highly isolated, and provide the fastest feedback[^2].
-These tests are usually employed to validate tricky bits of core logic, or to make sure exceptional cases are handled properly.
+* **Function/Method tests**: These tests focus on verifying the behavior of individual methods, offering fast and highly isolated feedback.
+They are typically used to validate core logic and handle exceptional cases.

-* **Unit tests**: These test a particular "unit of work", meaning a set of methods or classes that provide one cohesive, and encapsulated,
+* **Unit tests**: Testing specific "units of work," which can encompass a set of methods or classes providing cohesive functionality to the system.
-  functionality to the rest of the system.
-Method level tests are a sub-set of unit tests, where the unit of work is as granular as can be.
-We make the distinction between method-level tests and unit tests[^3], to emphasize the fact that unit tests can encompas multiple classes and methods.
-However, unit tests stick to validating one main functionality, and test them in isolation.
-Meaning there should be little need to stub/mock external functionality.
-* **Acceptance tests**:
-* **Integration tests**:
-* **Smoke tests**:
+  While method-level tests are a subset of unit tests, the latter can involve multiple classes and methods, focusing on one main functionality while testing in isolation, minimizing the need for external functionality stubbing/mocking[^3].

+* **Acceptance tests**: These determine when a particular feature is ready for deployment, spanning across multiple units to ensure correct implementation.
+It's good practice to cover both expected "happy flow" and main "exception flow" cases in these tests.
+They are sometimes referred to as "service tests," "contract tests," or "customer tests" in specific architectures, where external interactions are stubbed out, but internal code is used.

+* **Integration tests**: These validate the connection to external systems, typically via a test implementation or a low-footprint approach.
+  Integration tests are slower and more resource-intensive due to increased setup requirements.
+It's advisable to limit the use of integration tests to specific cases[^3].

+* **Smoke tests**: Performed during system launch to ensure every component initializes correctly.
+They are not meant to test functionality but rather to provide minimal validation that the system is operational.
+Smoke tests are often executed before resource-intensive tests.
+If smoke tests fail, it indicates an issue during system initialization, and running further tests would be inefficient until the system stabilizes.

 * **E2E tests**:
-* **Performance tests**:
+* **Performance tests**: Also known as "load tests".
 * **UI tests**:
 * **Exploratory tests**:
 * **Recovery tests**: